WeiyingZhao/WeiyingZhao.github.io/_pages/oscd.md

 Experimental results
 ======
+   *31 Sentinel-1 images which are downloaded from [Sentinel open access hub](https://sentinels.copernicus.eu/web/sentinel/sentinel-data-access) are used.

-MuLog-BM3D method is used to denoise the super-image which is acquired through temporal averaging 31 Sentinel-1 images.
+   *MuLog-BM3D method is used to denoise the super-image which is acquired through temporal averaging 31 Sentinel-1 images.

 ![NoisySuperImg](/images/NoisySuperImg.png)
 Figure 2.
 Noisy image and denoised super-image.